How Accurate Is a 7 Day Forecast? The Truth Behind Week-Long Weather Predictions

 Weather forecasting is constantly improving.
 Here’s what we can expect in the coming years:

-• Integration of AI and machine learning for better pattern recognition
+- Integration of AI and machine learning for better pattern recognition and data interpretation

-• Improved data collection methods, including from autonomous vehicles and smart devices
+- Improved data collection methods, including from autonomous vehicles, smart devices, and commercial aircraft

 These advancements promise to push the boundaries of forecast accuracy even further.
 Who knows?
 Maybe one day we’ll be discussing the accuracy of 14-day forecasts!